OrcaXS/transmission-rss/README.md

 # transmission-rss
-A simple Node.js script for adding magnet links from rss XML feeds to Transmission.
+A simple Node.js script for adding magnet links from RSS XML feeds to Transmission.

 Usage
 ---